 The core principles of Agile software development include developing features by order of priority, time-boxing feature development into limited duration “sprints” of between 1 and 4 weeks, along with near daily scrums to stay apprised of developer progress and challenges.
 Client check-ins bookend each sprint contributing to the understanding of priorities and requirements which may change over time.

 With Agile software development, project requirements and solutions evolve through team collaboration inclusive of developers and customers.
-Agile methodologies are based on iterative development, where requirements and solutions evolve during the process.
 Agile promotes a disciplined process of frequent inspection and adaptation resulting in a set of development best practices attuned to the project’s timeline, quality threshold, and customer needs.
 Endertech’s projects proceed forward in segmented sprints lasting typically around two-weeks each.
 During each sprint the team is planning and producing working code, and sometimes screen mock-ups.

 - Why to Agile

-1. Keeps the Project on the Straight and Narrow
+1. Keeps the Project Straight and Narrow Path

 Development journeys are redirected if veering off course.
 The Agile philosophy of “failing fast” helps prevent development steering onto the wrong path.
 Agile development involves regular communication and evolving documentation, in contrast to waterfall which requires complete documentation before the project begins, and thus enforces more rigidity to the established project plan.